Toerktumlare/twitch-chat/readme.md

 where `<nick>` is the nickname of your account the token is issued for and `<channel>` is the name of the streamers chat you want to connect to.

-> At the moment there is no parameter to set the name of who you are logged in as.
-So you need to change the NICK parameter in main.rs to the name of your account manually before you compile.

 ## TODO:
 - ~~make `NICK` parameter an input argument~~
 - ~~breakout application from main method~~